Jahia/jahia/bundles/security-filter/README.md

 The query map contains information that describes your API call, and will be tested against the different `grants` :

 - It must at least contain the `api` entry, with a string describing it in a dot-separated fashion : `my-api.type.sub-type`.
 It is tested by the `ApiGrant` class.
-- It can optionally contains a `node` entry, with a `JCRNodeWrapper` value.
+- It can optionally contain a `node` entry, with a `JCRNodeWrapper` value.
 This one is tested by the `NodeGrant` class.

 Other `Grant` implementations may check other entries.

 ## CORS Filter

 Security-filter module embeds a global CORS filter.
-It is based on tomcat implementation, and can use all configuration settings described here :
+It is based on tomcat implementation and can use all configuration settings described here:
 [CORS Filter](https://tomcat.apache.org/tomcat-9.0-doc/config/filter.html#CORS_Filter).
 These settings must be set in the `org.jahia.bundles.api.security.cfg` file.